CearLab/Tree-Models-Library/README.md

 # Tree-Models-Library
-3D models of fruit trees
+3D models of fruit trees used for robot task-based optimization.
+Created by Victor Bloch, Amir Degani, Avital Bechar

 1. ToDo: add a short explanation about this repository
 2. ToDo: Tree Model Library.pdf contains description of library and matlab functions